Skip to content

-To restore your instance, you must have the files in your originals folder and a copy of the index database.
-We also recommend having a backup of the storage folder so that you don't need to recreate any thumbnail or sidecar files, and your backup includes the complete configuration:
+To restore your instance, you need the files in your originals folder and a copy of the index database.
+We also recommend having a backup of the storage folder so you do not need to recreate thumbnail or sidecar files and your backup includes the complete configuration:

-- if you have a backup copy of your storage and originals folders, the easiest way is to restore those folders first and then run the restore command in case you are using MariaDB
+• If you have backup copies of your storage and originals folders, the easiest way is to restore those folders first and then run the restore command if you use MariaDB or another external database.

-- otherwise, you additionally need to perform a complete rescan of your library to recreate missing sidecar and thumbnail files
+• Otherwise, you need to perform a complete rescan of your library to recreate missing sidecar and thumbnail files.

-- some of the metadata and your albums can also be recovered from YAML sidecar files even if you don't have a copy of the index database, unless you have disabled this feature
+• Some metadata and albums can also be recovered from YAML backup files even if you no longer have a copy of the index database, unless you have disabled backups.

-To restore the index from an existing MariaDB dump, you can run the following command:
+To restore the index from an existing MariaDB or SQLite dump, you can run the following command:

 docker compose exec photoprism photoprism restore -i -f